Published: Feb 06, 2023

 Blog Hero Background GraphicBlog Hero Background Graphic

-Healthcare providers want to be paid.
+Healthcare providers are legally entitled to the reimbursements listed in their contracts.
 Laws and procedures are in place to ensure that when your organization submits a bill or invoice to the insurance company, the patient’s claim is covered and the provider’s services have been reimbursed.

 What are Underpaid Claims?

-An underpaid claim is a medical billing term for when you receive less in settlement than the expected value of a claim.
-Underpayments happen because of contractual, billing, and coding errors and miscommunication between the insurance company and the healthcare provider.
+An underpaid claim is a medical billing term for when you receive a reimbursement lower than the amount is stipulated in your contract.
+Underpayments occur for a number of reasons, including billing and coding errors, miscommunications between the insurance company and the healthcare provider, and faulty processes on the part of the payer.

 The Causes of Underpaid Claims in Healthcare